Jaggler3/term/README.md

 Press Tab to cycle focus of input fields
 Press Enter to submit an input field
 Press Alt(or Option) + Q to unfocus from an input field

+## Important Note
+Term Browser sends requests using the header `Content-Type: Term`.
+Your web server can distiguish that the request is coming from the Term Browser through this header.

 ## File Format